Reputation Management SEO: the Art of Сontrolling SERPs

 You don’t necessarily solicit reviews directly.
 Instead, ask your customers to add comments and put grades on relevant review platforms, after purchasing your product.
 This is an easy and natural way to contribute to customer satisfaction - and gain more positive customer feedback.

 How to engage with your customers more closely?
 Make use of your regular social media coverage to break the routine with polling and motivational quizzes.
 Do you know the rule of 80/20?
 Eighty percent of your social media posts should be useful to your audience: meaning your posts educate, entertain, or provide a solution to their issues.
 And only the remaining 20 per cent can explicitly promote your business.

 Another way to communicate with your audience is through email marketing campaigns.
 Well, tastes differ, but having the latest news all sorted in the email box is really convenient.
 I have a couple of newsletters from influencers which I open with real pleasure.
 So, when used wisely, email marketing is a powerful tool to talk to your audience.

 Another tactic that has proved to be a reliable brother in arms is, of course, guest blogging.
 In my admittedly biased opinion, LinkAssistant is a very handy tool for collecting guest blogging opportunities.
 Let me quickly guide you through the steps:

-- Start the tool and create a new project for your site.
+Step 1.
+Start the tool and create a new project for your site.

-- At this step, you need to specify some keywords (I would recommend using industry-specific ones).
+Step 3.
+You need to specify some keywords (I would recommend using industry-specific ones).

 Well, this is how we gradually came to the end of this post.
 I hope that these reputation management tactics that I shared with you will be of the greatest help.